Phonics Flashcards - Digital & printable, perfect for your beginning vowel and consonant letter learners!

 If your child gets it correct by clicking on the "ey" choice, the "ey" will be circled in green, he'll hear a little "ding!" sound, and the page will automatically turn to the next flashcard.

 All the sound sets I create will be similar to this one, for very low prices (less than $2!).
 When you purchase, you'll also receive a full set of matching printable double-sided flashcards that accompany these digital phonics flashcards.

 Digraphs are a combination of two letters representing one sound, like ph, sh, or oy.
 Common consonant digraphs include ch (church), ch (school), ng (king), ph (phone), sh (shoe), th (then), th (think), and wh (wheel).

-I do have a FREE set of these consonant digraph flashcards that you can sign up for here.
+I do have a FREE set of these consonant digraph flashcards using the same sign up as the above here.
 I keep all my freebies in one spot, so you'll be able to see what is available from me at all times!